 Innova-tsn bets on Talent with the aim of bring young people closer to the Future.

-These projects offer the opportunity for young people to get involved in change using the most innovative technologies, expanding their horizons and becoming creative and committed thinkers.
+These projects offer the opportunity for young people to get involved in change using the most innovative technologies like Big Data or Advanced Analytics, expanding their horizons and becoming creative and committed thinkers.

 With the goal and commitment of creating a sustainable future, Innova-tsn will continue participating in, fostering and promoting these activities, whose sponsorship falls within its strategy of betting on said talent from the bottom up.
 Thus, we promote, from an early age, this interest not only in technology, innovation and creativity, but also in the corporate world.